axelquack/dotfiles-macos/README.md

     cd ~/dotfiles
     ```

-2.  **Review Configuration:** Look through `brewfile.private` and `macOs.sh` to ensure you agree with the software being installed and the system settings being applied.
+2.  **Review Configuration:** Look through `brewfile.private` and `macos.sh` to ensure you agree with the software being installed and the system settings being applied.
 Comment out or remove anything you don't want.

 3.  **Run Bootstrap Script:** This script handles prerequisites (Xcode Command Line Tools check, Homebrew install) and then installs applications listed in `brewfile.private`.
     ```bash